 At this point, you should show the Story to the development team for a reality check, make any modifications necessary based on their feedback, and put it in the development queue.
 That's it!
 Then, on to the next Story... 😉

 - Sometimes you'll want to make minor tweaks to the Story after the wireframe is done (label changes, etc.).
 Even though updating the wireframe is easy, I often just update the text of the Story.
 I make it known that if there's a discrepancy between the text and the wireframe, always follow what the text says.

 - Be casual in your language.
 Write like you would write for someone who's looking after your dog while you're away.
-Don't be afraid to write thing like "the styling should look like our other tables" or "work with the graphic designer to create an export icon".
+Don't be afraid to write things like "the styling should look like our other tables" or "work with the graphic designer to create an export icon".
 Only include as much detail as necessary.
 Ask the developer if anything is unclear to them.